macasimbar2004/enrollease-web/README.md

 # Enrollease Web

 Enrollease Web is designed for school registrars to manage the enrollment process.
-It allows school staff to handle user (parent) registrations from the Enrollease mobile app, manage pending enrollments, track enrolled students, and manage notice boards or notifications for upcoming events.
+It allows school staff to handle user (parent) registrations from the Enrollease mobile app, manage pending enrollments, track enrolled pupils, and manage notice boards or notifications for upcoming events.

 ## Getting Started